Toothless blindcat: Diet

 Its toothless, sucker-like mouth possibly indicates T. pattersoni is a detritivore.

 Distribution and habitat

 Along with the related widemouth blindcat (Satan eurystomus), this species inhabits subterranean habitats in five artesian wells penetrating the San Antonio Pool of the Edwards Aquifer in and near San Antonio, Texas.

+Conservation

+The toothless blindcat is threatened by overextraction of groundwater from the Edwards Aquifer.
+In 2023, it was proposed for endangered listing under the Endangered Species Act of 1973 by the U.S. Fish and Wildlife Service, as was the sympatric widemouth blindcat.